 The SC will consider whether it believes a consensus has been reached among a balance of interested parties in favour of the content of the draft Standard (or part of the Standard).
-If a vote is required, the SC follows the decision-making process outlined in the SC Terms of Reference, section 4.2.
+If a vote is required, the SC follows the decision-making process outlined in the SC Terms of Reference.
+The process requires participation from both industry and NGO representatives on the SC and shall ensure that no single group can dominate or control decision-making.